 Daniel Fuster, MD, PhD

-Dr. Fuster is a postdoctoral fellow who began his training in the CARE Unit in July 2011.
+Dr. Fuster is an attending physician and clinical investigator at Hospital Universitari Germans Trias i Pujol, and an associate professor of medicine at Universitat Autonoma de Barcelona.
+He was a postdoctoral fellow who completed his training in the CARE Unit in 2013.
 He completed his residency in Internal Medicine at Hospital Universitari Germans Trias i Pujol (Badalona) in Spain.
 His research interests are medical consequences of substance abuse, mainly HCV and HIV infection, as well as alcohol abuse.
 He has obtained a postdoctoral grant from the Spanish Ministry of Education.